K15t/aui-ng/README.md

 * `controller`: `String`, name of a controller
 * `controllerAs`: `String`, alias for the controller which got previously defined, default: 'dialogCtrl'
 * `closeOnEscape`: `Boolean`, closes the dialog on press of ESC key, default: true
-* `closeOnBlanketClick`: `Boolean`, closes the dialog on click outside of the dialog, default: true
+* `closeOnBlanketClick`: `Boolean`, closes the dialog on click outside of the dialog, default: false
 * `onOpen`: `function`, callback which runs once the dialog is open
 * `onClose`: `function`, callback which runs once the dialog got closed
 * `promises`: `Array`, list of promises that will be resolved before showing the the dialog